Leaked documents 'link' top Chinese leaders to crackdown on Uyghurs | DW | 01.12.2021

 The big deal is that Xi Jinping really set the stage for the internment and re-education camps, and also focused on the forced labor transfers for promoting employment in factories and for population-equalizing birth control, which sounds quite innocuous on paper, but if you identify and compare the exact same phrase in policy documents in Xinjiang, you will realize that the implication is much bigger than that.

-Do the newly leaked documents prove that the top leaders in the Chinese government are offering instruction for the subsequent policy execution that the international community has been witnessing in Xinjiang over the last few years?
+Do the newly leaked documents prove that the top leaders in the Chinese government gave instructions for the subsequent policy execution that the international community has been witnessing in Xinjiang over the last few years?

 There are significant policy changes that happened very shortly.
 For example, in late 2014, we had the construction of dedicated transformations to education facilities.
 In early 2015, we have the drafting of the re-education legislation group, which talks about two years, from April 2015 to March 2017, to produce the legal framework that legalizes the extrajudicial internment in the so-called vocational centers.